nansencenter/DAPPER/README.md

 ------------------------------------------------
 Prerequisite: python3.5+ with scipy (e.g. from [anaconda](https://www.continuum.io/downloads))

 Download, extract, and `cd` to DAPPER.
-Then run:
+To test it, run:

-    > python -i example_1.py
+    python -i example_1.py

 Methods
 ------------